questdb/questdb.io/blog/2020-09-24-peformance-matters.md

 tags: [big data, moore's law]
 ---

-Reflexions on why speed and performance are crucial to time-series databases ingestion and analysis, originally posted in [The New Stack](https://thenewstack.io/why-performance-matters-in-time-series-data/).
+Thoughts on why speed and performance are crucial to time-series databases ingestion and analysis, originally posted in [The New Stack](https://thenewstack.io/why-performance-matters-in-time-series-data/).

 <!--truncate-->